University of Southern California (USC) Tuition and Fees

 Looking at the past three academic years, USC has been implementing regular although relatively small increases annually.

 Campus Housing Expenses

-In 2020-2021, housing expenses were $16,732.
+In 2022-23, room and board for on/off campus students was $17,436.
 USC does not require freshmen to live in dormitories, providing a wide range of options for all students, including:

 • Four freshmen residence halls